I may get paid commission for purchases made after clicking a link in this post.

 How to keep track of your blogging expenses

-Once a month I go through the folder in my inbox and print out each document (and grab any paper receipts from my in-tray) and make a note of all my expenses on my spreadsheet.
+Once a month I recommend you go through the folder in your inbox and print out each document (and grab any paper receipts from your in-tray) and make a note of all your expenses on my spreadsheet.

-For every expense, I make a note of the following details:
+For every expense, you should make a note of the following details:

 - Date purchased

-- Company I bought it from (e.g. SiteGround, ConvertKit, Amazon)
+- Company you bought it from (e.g. SiteGround, ConvertKit, Amazon)

 - Item (or service) bought